 - Other Requirements: High enough scores on the SAT or ACT

 Optician Assistant Certificate Programs

 These programs are likely to include courses with practical, step-by-step instruction for working in a laboratory, fitting frames and working with customers.
 Some specific courses include:

 - Optical laboratory techniques

 - Frame fitting and selection

 Employment Outlook and Salary Info

 Opticians are responsible for selling glasses and contact lenses.
-According to PayScale.com, optical assistants made a yearly salary ranging between $17,495 and $34,605 in October 2013.
-The job outlook for opticians and ophthalmic laboratory technicians is anticipated to be good.
+According to PayScale.com, optical assistants made a yearly salary ranging between $18,592 and $32,905 in September 2015.
+The job outlook for opticians and ophthalmic laboratory technicians is projected to grow by 23% from 2012-2022.
 A large percentage of the population is entering their senior years and will need assistance (eyeglasses) in order to see properly, creating jobs for opticians and ophthalmic laboratory technicians (U.S. Bureau of Labor Statistics, www.bls.gov).

 To move up in the field from optician assistant to optician, individuals might consider completing an associate's degree program in opticianry.
 Additionally, 22 U.S. states require opticians to gain licensure by passing either a state examination or an examination given by the American Board of Opticianry (ABO).